Air Wisconsin: History

 In September 2021, the company announced that they had signed a lease for at least 1 Bombardier CRJ200SF (converted cargo aircraft) set to enter service from December 2021.
 The aircraft was never delivered and the cargo program has most likely been canceled.

-On August 22, 2022, Air Wisconsin announced a five-year contract to operate up to 60 CRJ200s for American Eagle, starting in March of 2023.
+On August 22, 2022, Air Wisconsin announced a five-year contract to operate up to 60 CRJ200s for American Eagle, starting in March 2023.
 These aircraft are based at Chicago-O'Hare, to fill in for the Envoy Air ERJ 145s that will be transferred over to Piedmont Airlines.
 The airline also plans to utilize some CRJ700s.
 This ended their partnership with United Airlines.

 On January 10, 2025, Air Wisconsin announced it is terminating its CRJ-200 operations for American Airlines to pursue independent operations providing charter and Essential Air Service subsidized flights.
 It is anticipated that American and Air Wisconsin will continue an interline and codeshare relationship.

 On January 31, 2025, Air Wisconsin released a statement that due to their business shift in operations, they would lay off more than 500 workers across Wisconsin.
 The majority of those workers listed were based in Milwaukee or Appleton, Wisconsin.
 Additional notices on February 3, 2025 stated that more than 200 employees will also be laid off at both Dayton International Airport and at Chicago O'Hare.

 In September 2025, Air Wisconsin gave notice that it will lay off the final 252 employees as sale of the company looms.
 The notice was filed so potential new owner Premier Shuttle is able to align the workforce with its business plan, as the WARN number may differ from final layoffs in practice.
+Though it was announced later that the deal did not go through.

+In January 2026, Air Wisconsin was acquired by CSI Aviation.
+Following the acquisition, CSI Aviation has begun operating government-contracted flights with Air Wisconsin.
+CSI Aviation has spoken of plans to continue the airline's charter flight operations.
+Additionally, after a period over ten months without wage increases, flight attendants received a raise as well as other employees.
+The company is also actively recruiting for multiple positions.

+Deportation flights

+In January 2026, the company began operating deportation flights for ICE, with flights to Alexandria, LA, and El Paso, TX, with over 200 flights averaging around 16 to 20 flights a day.
+This has resulted in some Appleton-area businesses severing ties with the airline.